Michael A. Gilbert: Cross-dressing

 Gilbert describes himself as a "committed" cross-dresser.
 "The term 'committed' encompasses, for me, two essential items.
 The first concerns one's self-identity, the second an approach to what one is doing that includes a mature thoughtfulness and a reflective view of gender roles," he wrote.
-His "personal road to commitment" began after his first wife "announced" that Gilbert was a "transvestite," something she had "garnered from her therapist."
+His "personal road to commitment" began after his first wife alluded to Gilbert being a "transvestite” based on conversations with her therapist.
 His reaction, in response, was to be "nonplussed".
 On one hand, he felt "categorized and somewhat medicalized" for being "neatly labeled".
 On the other hand, he realized that, as a "good academic," he could now "trot off to the nearest library" and "read all about [himself]."
-Gilbert proceeded to take out all the books his university had on the subject, "which as I recall correctly was about three," and discovered that he was "far from alone."
+Gilbert proceeded to take out all the books his university had on the subject—"which as I recall correctly was about three”—and discovered that he was "far from alone."
 He credits "external stimulus" for his self-awareness while acknowledging that for others, it often comes from "various avenues ranging from being advised by a therapist to stumbling across an internet site."

 Gilbert considers feminism to be an "extremely important" part of being a committed cross dresser.
-According to him, his "woman-self" exists and is tutored by "paying careful attention to the habits, values and customs of the women around me."
+According to him, his "woman-self" exists and is tutored by "paying careful attention to the habits, values and customs of the women around [him]."
 He believes that the insistence of trans exclusionary radical feminists (TERFs) that "no one not born a woman can be a woman […] flies in the face of the difficulties of defining female and male, the reality of the social construction of gender and the reality of innumerable trans people."